 Where?
 The study will take place in a location that is mutually convenient.
 Thus, it may take place at the University of British Columbia, at your home, or at another location (e.g., local café, community centre).

-Although this is the only research project in which data are being collected at this point, there are several projects in which data presently are being analyzed or written up for dissemination.
+There are several projects in which data presently are being analyzed or written up for dissemination.
 These include:

 - Homelessness and Housing in Transition (HHiT) Study

 - Memory, Age, and Wellbeing Study